estevesnp/jq.nvim/README.md

 use either the `:JQ` command or the lua API with an optional filename (uses current file as default)

+you can also pass options to the user command, like `:JQ buffer_pos=left input_pos=down ../foo.json`

 this will open a new tab with a buffer for your `jq` query and a buffer with the result being rendered

 update the query and then save the buffer to re-render the output